varshan-4068/Neovim-Setup/README.md

 # *Contributing*

-If you find anything that needs some improvement, do not hesitate to point it out or create a Pull Request.
+If you find anything that needs some improvement, feel free to create a Pull Request.

 If you come across an issue, first use `:checkhealth` command provided by `nvim` to solve it yourself.
 Please read carefully the messages provided by health check.